|

 - 1902.
 Closure

 of Newgate prison in London.
-Male

-hanged at Newgate on the 6th of May of that year for the murder of his
+be hanged at Newgate on the 6th of May of that year for the murder of his

 girlfriend.
 A total of 1,120 men and 49 women were executed at Newgate

-Pentonville prison.
-2 men were hanged for treason (Roger Casement and
+prison.
+Two men were hanged for treason (Roger Casement and Theodore Schurch) and six men were hanged for espionage

-espionage (spying) during World War II.
+(spying) during World War II.
 All other executions were for murder.

 - 1902.
+Holloway

-Holloway prison converted to become London's first
+prison converted to become London's

-female only prison.
+first female only prison.

-February 1903.
-Annie Walters and Amelia Sach,
+3rd of February Annie Walters and Amelia Sach,

 hanged at Holloway. (see Baby farmers) (The others were Edith

-Thompson, Styllou Christofi
+Thompson, Styllou Christofi and Ruth Ellis.)

 - 1907.
 The

 Court of Criminal Appeal comes into being in England and Wales.
-Appeal

-Ireland in 1930.
+in 1930.

-man to be hanged in Britain in the 20th
+Fremd becomes the oldest man to be hanged in Britain

 - 1908.
 The